expresso-php/expresso-php/README.md

-# Simple Docker Drupal
+# Expresso PHP

-A simple Docker & Drupal for development.
-This is all.
+Express and simple docker setup for all your PHP development.

-### Apache + PHP 5.6
+### Nginx + PHP 7

 This branch is still on progress.
 For more stable, use the nginx branches.

 What's included:

+  - Nginx
-  - PHP 5.6 (based on apache)
+  - PHP 7
   - Mariadb

 Check the other branches of this repo for some more options.